Indian states prepare for a post-pandemic world without improving the readiness for future waves

 - Andhra Pradesh introduces two farming support schemes relating to groundwater irrigation

-- Delhi approves the Tree Transplantation Policy for preservation of trees in the national capital.
+- Delhi approves a tree transplantation policy for preservation of trees in the national capital.

 Business Negative Reform